Quelab/ChillHubArduino/README.md

 void subscribe(unsigned char type, chillhubCallbackFunction cb);
 void unsubscribe(unsigned char type);
 ```
 These functions allow your USB device to subscribe to or unsubscribe from data originating from the fridge.
 ChillHub supports the same data streams as green-bean (https://github.com/GEMakers/gea-plugin-refrigerator).
 When using these functions, use values from the ChillHubDataTypes enum (in chillhub.h) for the _type_ field.
-When creating your callback function, you'll need to ensure that the argument to your callback function matches the data type returned by the subscription's data stream (see **Message Types** below).
+When creating your callback function, you'll need to ensure that the argument to your callback function matches the data type returned by the subscription's data stream.

 ###Alarms and Time
 ```c++